david-drew/OpenVINO-Samples/brain_tumor_segmentation/Brain_Tumor_Segmentation_OpenVINO/README.md

 You will need the OpenCL™ Runtime Package if you plan to run inference on the GPU.
 It is not mandatory for CPU inference.

 ### Other dependencies

-#### NumPy
-NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

 #### Matplotlib
 Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
 It provides an object-oriented API for embedding plots into applications.